nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 I will take some time to sort the order into a evolutionary reasonable list.

 Back to the cladology work.
 I wish there is a statistical trend to see.
-Also, I am running a test run for hybpiper using the new Angiosperm353v2.0 for our artificial mix data.
+Also, I am running a test run for HybPiper using the new Angiosperm353v2.0 for our artificial mix data.
 I use a full run here to recover all of the genes from the assembly.

 A full run for over 700 species in the tree is a huge load for HPCC right now.
 The HybPiper step is fast but the alignment and tree construction is super slow.
 I manually checked some trees and find out that the prediction is not bad for our current data.
 However, I need to change some code for the later work in the python script because the current reference naming system is different from previous 70 species panel.

 I submitted the data2, gard10, and corn20 with new fresh full genes runs.
 I want to see if the pipeline workable with tons of data.
 I know there will be some codes required to be modified to fit the new reference naming systems but I will do it later.
 The idea now is to run it and compare the power of one species to be identified in the pool.

+---

+A week of maintenance in HPCC so I have nothing to run but plan ahead for next week work.
+I currently have the results for 700+ species full run.
+I will evaluate the result from those runs then figure out a good way to prune the tree from the 700+ species references.
+Ideally, I wish to have 2 species for each order unless some tiny orders.
+Also, I want to give each species hit a series of tags, which will be used in final evaluation.
+By this, we can estimate the potential hits in different hierarchies.
+The last thing to do is to thin down the genes/exons in the run to reduce the computational time.